Topics in Integrative, Alternative, and Complementary Therapies (PDQ®)–Health Professional Version

 Cognitive-Behavioral Therapy (CBT)

 Cognitive-behavioral therapy is a type of psychotherapy that helps patients change behavior by changing the way they think and feel about certain things.
 It is used to treat mental, emotional, personality, and behavioral disorders.
 Components of cognitive-behavioral therapy include the following:

 - Cognitive distraction and reframing (cognitive restructuring): Focuses on positive thoughts and images instead of negative thoughts and behaviors.
-Refer to the Cognitive-Behavioral Interventions section in the PDQ summary on Pain and the Nonpharmacologic Management of Sleep Disturbances section in the PDQ summary on Sleep Disorders for more information.
+Refer to the Nonpharmacologic Management of Sleep Disturbances section in the PDQ summary on Sleep Disorders for more information.

 - Relaxation and imagery: Simple relaxation techniques used for episodes of brief pain or discomfort (e.g., during procedures).
 Brief, simple techniques are preferred when the patient’s ability to concentrate is compromised by severe pain, a high level of anxiety, or fatigue.
-Refer to the Cognitive-Behavioral Interventions section in the PDQ summary on Pain and the Nonpharmacologic Management of Sleep Disturbances section in the PDQ summary on Sleep Disorders for more information about cognitive behavioral interventions.
+Refer to the Nonpharmacologic Management of Sleep Disturbances section in the PDQ summary on Sleep Disorders for more information about cognitive behavioral interventions.
 Refer to the Treatment of Anticipatory Nausea and Vomiting section in the PDQ summary on Nausea and Vomiting for use in treatment of anticipatory nausea and vomiting.

 Psychotherapy for depression has been offered in a variety of forms.
 Most interventions have been offered in both individual and small-group formats, and have included a structured educational component about cancer or a specific relaxation component.
 Refer to the Psychotherapy section in the PDQ summary on Depression for more information about psychotherapy for depression.
 Refer to the Treatment section in the PDQ summary on Cancer-Related Post-traumatic Stress for information about the use of CBT for post-traumatic symptoms.